STAAR

 For more information, see the Texas Education Agency’s brief video titled What is STAAR and Why Do We Have It?

-STAAR helps ensure your child is building the knowledge and skills needed for the next grade level and beyond.
-Furthermore, it is designed to build readiness for college, career, military, and real-world problem-solving. -
+- STAAR helps make sure your child is building the knowledge and skills needed for the next grade level and beyond.
+Furthermore, it is designed to build readiness for college, career, military, and real-world problem-solving.

 STAAR Tests by Grade